 Getting to Portugal

 Flights to Portugal are available from a wide range of airports in the UK and USA.
-Several low-cost European carriers offer direct, cheap flights to the Algarve region's Faro Airport from UK destinations, while from the USA it is possible to find direct cheap flights to Lisbon or the Azores.
+Several low-cost European carriers offer direct, cheap flights to the Algarve region's Faro Airport from UK destinations, while from the USA it's possible to find direct cheap flights to Lisbon or the Azores.
 Connections within Portugal are plentiful and affordable.

 Read